 Games with controller support

-While the majority of VR experiences for the iPhone mainly center around moving your head around to see in all directions, there are some games that go beyond this by adding support for Bluetooth controllers.
+While the majority of VR headsets for iPhone center around experiences where you are moving your head around to see in all directions, there are some games that go beyond this by adding support for Bluetooth controllers.
 Unlike Android, however, the iPhone is more selective about what controllers are supported – so you’ll want to do your research beforehand to see what controllers will work.
 You’ll specifically want to sniff out controllers that are termed “MFi” compatible; made for iPhone.

 VR games, like Fractal Combat X, leverages the controller to allow gamers to pilot an aircraft – while still experiencing the impressiveness of virtual reality by looking around.
 Another similar game, End Space VR, also utilizes a controller to pilot a spacecraft through thick battles in outer space.
 And if you’re not into these space shooter type of games, then you might want to try your luck in the first-person of Last Order: Blackwood Project VR Game, which has you surviving in this post apocalyptic world.

 These games add a slightly different level to mobile VR, which is a nice change of scenery beyond those that simply have you moving your head back and forth, in all sorts of motions, just to interact in them.